Note

 APPLIES TO: All API Management tiers

-This article shows you how to create a managed identity for an Azure API Management instance and how to use it to access other resources.
-A managed identity generated by Microsoft Entra ID allows your API Management instance to easily and securely access other Microsoft Entra protected resources, such as Azure Key Vault.
-Azure manages this identity, so you don't have to provision or rotate any secrets.
+This article shows how to create a managed identity for an Azure API Management instance and how to use it to access other resources.
+A managed identity generated by Microsoft Entra ID enables API Management to easily and securely access other resources that are protected by Microsoft Entra, like Azure Key Vault.
+Azure manages these identities, so you don't have to provision or rotate any secrets.
 For more information about managed identities, see What are managed identities for Azure resources?.

 You can grant two types of identities to an API Management instance: